-After sacrifice, special food and meat in different styles is prepared in houses which are visited by the relatives, neighbours and well-wishers.
+After sacrifice or Qurbani, special food and meat in different styles is prepared in houses which are visited by the relatives, neighbours and well-wishers.
 This cause great food wastage as number of dishes and quantity of food prepared is more than the number of visitors.
 This practice is repeated in breakfast, lavish snacks, sumptuous lunches and extravagant dinners during the festival days.

 We need to understand that the Government makes huge efforts in planning, procuring animals, food stuff and other related items for local consumption.
 It includes meat, poultry, meat, vegetables, fruits, dairy products etc. Meat and poultry is lavishly eaten during the Eid holidays.
 The demand of meat (beef and mutton), chicken and related meat products increase to around 50% of the normal demand.

 Over the period of years, the festivities are increasing with more buying of consumable items and eatables per head.
 Consumption of eatables has increased manifolds and people have become more wasteful due to rise in income, living standards and affordability.

 But affordability does not mean that wastage should increase.
 While planning for Eidul Adha celebrations, it is now imperative that we need to think twice before buying, procuring any food items, clothing etc and taking environment into consideration.